Governor demands to know why a court placed a now-missing girl with her ‘monster’ of a father

 “I felt his pain in that letter — I did,” Baker said of Sununu, according to NBC Boston.
 “I do share his concerns.”

-New Hampshire’s Division of Children, Youth and Families has launched its own internal review of Harmony’s disappearance as it faces questions about how much has changed since a 2017 investigation by the Concord Monitor found that the agency was leaving children in abusive and dangerous homes.
+New Hampshire’s Division for Children, Youth and Families has launched its own internal review of Harmony’s disappearance as it faces questions about how much has changed since a 2017 investigation by the Concord Monitor found that the agency was leaving children in abusive and dangerous homes.
 Sununu has repeatedly sought to highlight changes that his administration has made to reduce child welfare workers’ case loads since he took office in 2017.

 Timothy Flanagan Jr., whose sister Crystal Sorey is Harmony’s mother, blames both states for losing track of his niece.
 He said Sorey talked with Harmony through video calls after Adam Montgomery got custody of the girl.
-When Montgomery broke off contact, Flanagan said Sorey repeatedly called child-welfare workers and police but was ignored.
+When Montgomery broke off contact, Flanagan said Sorey repeatedly called child welfare workers and police but was ignored.

 The result, he said, was that Harmony’s home life was plagued by drug and alcohol abuse, among other problems.